HaxeFoundation/HaxeManual/content/03-type-system.md

 8. If a static named `i` is explicitly imported, resolve to it and halt.
 9. If `i` starts with a lower-case character, go to 11.
 10. If a type named `i` is available, resolve to it and halt.
-11. If the expression is not in untyped mode, go to 14
+11. If the expression is not in untyped mode, go to 14.
 12. If `i` equals `__this__`, resolve to the `this` constant and halt.
 13. Generate a local variable named `i`, resolve to it and halt.
-14. Fail
+14. Fail.

 For step 10, it is also necessary to define the resolution order of types:

 1. If a type named `i` is imported (directly or as part of a module), resolve to it and halt.
 2. If the current package contains a module named `i` with a type named `i`, resolve to it and halt.
 3. If a type named `i` is available at top-level, resolve to it and halt.
-4. Fail
+4. Fail.

-For step 1 of this algorithm as well as steps 5 and 7 of the previous one, the order of import resolution is important:
+For step 1 of this algorithm, as well as steps 5 and 7 of the previous one, the order of import resolution is important:

 * Imported modules and static extensions are checked from bottom to top with the first match being picked.
 * Imports that come from [import.hx](type-system-import-defaults) files are considered to be at the top of affected modules, which means they have the lowest priority.
 If multiple `import.hx` files affect a module, the ones in child directories have priority over the ones in parent directories.